2013 Toyota Corolla Review and Prices

-Estimated base-price range for the 2013 Toyota Corolla is $17,100-$19,780.
-(Estimated base prices in this review include the manufacturer’s mandatory destination fee.
-Toyota’s fee for factory-distributed 2012 Corollas was $760.
-Toyotas in some Southeastern and Gulf states are distributed independently and may carry different destination charges.)
+Also note that base prices in this review include the manufacturer’s mandatory destination fee.
+Toyota’s fee for factory-distributed 2013 Corollas was $795.
+Toyotas in some Southeastern and Gulf states are distributed independently and may carry different destination charges.

-Among noteworthy 2013 Corolla options, the Display Audio with Navigation and Entune system option should again cost around $1,200.
+Among noteworthy 2013 Corolla options, the Display Audio with Navigation and Entune system option costs $1,030.

 2013 Toyota Corolla Fuel Economy back to top

-EPA fuel-economy ratings for the 2013 Toyota Corolla were not released in time for this review but are not apt to change from model-year 2012 ratings.
-That means the 2013 Corolla can again count fuel economy among its assets but also suggests it’ll fall even further behind directly comparable versions of top rivals, which will boast 40 mpg in highway driving.
+EPA fuel-economy ratings for the 2013 Toyota Corolla are unchanged from model-year 2012.
+That means the 2013 Corolla can count fuel economy among its assets but that it continues to lag behind comparable versions of top rivals.

-Expect 2013 Toyota Corolla fuel economy ratings to repeat at 27/34 mpg city/highway and 30 mpg combined city/highway with manual transmission and at 26/34 mpg city/highway, 29 mpg combined with automatic transmission.
+The 2013 Toyota Corolla fuel economy ratings are 27/34/30 mpg city/highway/combined with manual transmission and 26/34/29 mpg with automatic transmission.

 2013 Toyota Corolla Release Date back to top

-The 2013 Toyota Corolla should be in dealer’s showrooms in the fourth quarter of 2012.
+The 2013 Toyota Corolla went on sale in the fourth quarter of 2012.

 What's next for the 2013 Toyota Corolla back to top

-The 2014 Corolla will launch the next fully redesign edition of this popular Toyota; it’ll likely bow during the first-quarter of 2013.
+The 2014 Corolla launches the next fully redesign edition of this popular Toyota and goes on sale in autumn 2013.

 2013 Toyota Corolla Competition back to top